Black Canyon Distillery

 Black Canyon Bourbon starts with locally grown corn.
 We add boiling-hot water and sour mash or “backset” from the previous still run, and cook the mash for several hours.
 Once the mash cools to around 140-degrees, we add the malted grains.
 After cooling overnight, we pitch the yeast.
 The beer ferments on the grain, and after four to five days, the finished beer is ready to distill.
 Fred uses Wackyjack #1 for bourbon distillation, and the 100-gal hand-built still is carefully adjusted to produce the desired proof spirit, with cuts carefully made by taste and smell.
 The high-octane “white dog” whiskey is diluted to barreling proof, and the boiling hot sour mash that remains in the still is added to the next mash as backset.
 It takes several 100-gal still runs to fill a 53-gallon barrel.

 Once in the barrel, our straight bourbon whiskey will age a minimum of two years.
-Luckily, Fred has the needed patience for this integral step in the bourbon-making process; Susan is far too eager to start bottling, and Dave is far too eager to start sipping!
+Luckily, Fred has the needed patience for this integral step in the bourbon-making process.

 Making Black Canyon Rita